Andres9890/CrazyCattle3D-iOS/README.md

 - original game was made by Anna

 ## IPA details
-- complied for iOS 12 and up
+- complied by github actions for iOS 12 and up

 ## License
 (This version of) CrazyCattle3D is licensed under **AGPL-3.0**, See [`LICENSE`](LICENSE) for more details